Extendy/SmartyURL/_docs/developers.md

 cp env .env
 ```

-> [!IMPORTANT]
+!!! note
-> When installing SmartyURL with `git`, you gain the flexibility to easily update SmartyURL in the future using `git fetch` and `git pull`.
+    When installing SmartyURL with `git`, you gain the flexibility to easily update SmartyURL in the future using `git fetch` and `git pull`.
 However, it's worth noting that using `git` may provide bleeding-edge releases, which might not be as stable or thoroughly tested.
-> Therefore Installing SmartyURL using `git` is recommended for experienced or Extendy developers only.
+    Therefore Installing SmartyURL using `git` is recommended for experienced or Extendy developers only.

+### After installing the files

 Ensure that you've created a MySQL database, then proceed to edit the .env file.
 Update the database configuration and make any necessary changes to tailor the other settings to your specific requirements.